adonegan/milestone4-mycomicjumble/README.md

 - Anna G milestone four [documentation for House of Mouse](https://github.com/AJGreaves/thehouseofmouse) was an inspiration.

 - Images on About page and FAQs page sourced through Ecosia search engine.

+## Acknowledgments

+Thanks to mentor Guido Cecilio for all his help on this project - invaluable!